DerekCuevas/avowal/README.md

 Work in Progress (see Todo).

 ## Examples
 Examples can be found in /examples.
 There are three examples, an async example (/async), a particle editor (/particle) and a sign up form (/signup).
-Only /async and /particle are publish to gh-pages.
+Only /async and /particle are published to gh-pages.

 go here: http://derekcuevas.github.io/avowal/